Browse Definitions :

 • Hadoop data lake - A Hadoop data lake is a data management platform comprising one or more Hadoop clusters.

-• Hadoop Distributed File System (HDFS) - The Hadoop Distributed File System (HDFS) is the primary data storage system used by Hadoop applications.
+• Hadoop Distributed File System (HDFS) - The Hadoop Distributed File System (HDFS) is the primary data storage system Hadoop applications use.

 • hairpinning - In general telecommunication, hairpinning is returning a message from an origin endpoint back in the direction it came from as a way to get it to its destination endpoint.

-• hamburger icon (slide drawer navigation) - The hamburger icon got its name because it resembles a burger in a bun.
+• hamburger icon (slide drawer navigation) - A hamburger icon is a navigational symbol in user interface (UI) design.

 • Hamming code - Hamming code is an error correction system that can detect and correct errors when data is stored or transmitted.

-• HAProxy - HAProxy (High Availability Proxy), developed by HAProxy Technologies LLC, is an open source load balancer proxy for TCP and HTTP applications.
+• HAProxy - HAProxy is a high-performance, open source load balancer and reverse proxy for TCP and HTTP applications.

-• haptics - Haptics (pronounced HAP-tiks) is the science of applying touch (tactile) sensation and control to interaction with computer applications.
+• haptics - Haptics is the science of applying a sense of touch and control to interaction with computer applications.

 • hard disk drive (HDD) - A computer hard disk drive (HDD) is a non-volatile data storage device.